 — David Garlan, professor of computer science at Carnegie Mellon University.

 One of the most crucial soft skills software engineers can learn to play well with others is active listening, which is often described as the act of mindfully hearing and attempting to comprehend the meaning of words spoken by another in a conversation or speech.
-Active listening is an especially important skill for software engineers working in diverse teams with varying backgrounds, experiences, and knowledge where it’s not possible to rely on various social and cultural assumptions when communicating with others.
+Active listening is an especially important skill for software engineers working in diverse teams with varying backgrounds, experiences, and knowing where it’s not possible to rely on various social and cultural assumptions when communicating with others.

 With agile as the new normal in many organizations, software engineers are expected to be proficient not only at coding but also have certain soft skills, such as adaptability, communication skills, and teamwork skills.
 These new requirements reflect the fact that software engineering has become far more collaborative than it was in the past.
 Of course, technical skills will never stop being important, which is why it’s so important for software engineers to keep developing them throughout their careers.